 If you find the tax filing process overwhelming, the IRS Volunteer Income Tax Assistance (VITA) program offers free help for immigrants who need assistance, including language support or ITIN applications.

 Visit the IRS Free Tax Prep website, and enter your ZIP code to find a nearby VITA site.
-Make sure to read Publication 3676-B to learn more about VITA’s services and what documents you need to bring with you.
+Read Publication 3676-B to learn more about VITA’s services and what documents you need to bring with you.

-If you need personalized assistance, don’t hesitate to reach out to a qualified tax professional.
+If you need personalized assistance, don’t hesitate to contact a qualified tax professional.
 They can help you navigate the process, ensure you’re taking advantage of all available deductions, and set you on the right path for future tax filings.

 Frequently Asked Questions